 The availability of GNSS and other space-based systems is creating an unprecedented opportunity, bringing benefits in the areas of emergency management, marine and land monitoring, or fleet control to name a few.
 Due to this availability, the development of integrated applications is an area in rapid expansion.
-To address a wide array of GNSS applications for socioeconomic benefits and to focus on initiating pilot projects and strengthening the networking of GNSS-related institutions in the region, a Workshop on the Applications of GNSS will be held in Helsinki from 23 to 26 October 2023.
-This workshop is being organized by the

-United Nations Office for Outer Space Affairs in cooperation with the National Land Survey of Finland.
-The workshop will be hosted by the National Land Survey of Finland on behalf of the Government of Finland.
+To address a wide array of GNSS applications for socioeconomic benefits and to focus on initiating pilot projects and strengthening the networking of GNSS-related institutions in the region, a Workshop on the Applications of GNSS will be held in Jakarta from 17 to 21 November 2025.
+This workshop is being organized by the United Nations Office for Outer Space Affairs in cooperation with National Research and Innovation Agency (BRIN) and Universitas Indonesia (UI).
+The workshop will be hosted by National Research and Innovation Agency (BRIN) and Universitas Indonesia (UI) on behalf of the Government of Indonesia.